(Note: Last Updated May 2, 2019)

 Where's the Beef?

-Given the huge explosion of SaaS revenue, you have to wonder why so few data-supported case studies on the whole API integration thing?
+Given the huge explosion of SaaS revenue, you have to wonder why there are so few data-supported case studies?

 Is it because:

-- The importance of integration is just so obvious, nobody needs to prove it?
+- The importance of integration is just so obvious- no need to prove it?
 (Meh), or

-- Most SaaS leaders see "integration" as "offer an API and check the box, class dismissed" (maybe) or
+- Most SaaS leaders equate "integration" with "offer an open API and check the box" (maybe) or

 We Need "Drop the Mic" Evidence